 (b) The maximum height the ball reached from the base of the building.

-Solution: In the previous question, we found that the projectile is a motion composed of two vertical and horizontal motions.
+Solution: In the previous question, we found that the motion of a projectile consists of two distinct vertical and horizontal movements.

 We learned about how to find distances in both directions using relevant kinematic equations.